“To Leap is our duty, we Leap for the love of the Earth.”

 In that moment, Friedel’s expression changed.
 She knew that name.
 “Gran?
 Grandma Ruth?”

-She wasn’t her grandmother as Friedel remembered, but under closer examination, she appeared just like a younger version of her mother.
-Her hair was black and textured, but curly just like Friedel’s.
+She wasn’t her grandmother as Friedel remembered, but under closer examination, she looked like a younger version of her mother.
+Her hair was black and textured, but curly like Friedel’s.
 Her almond eyes were gorgeous and sparkled even in the dim lighting.
 She saw so much of herself in this woman.
 Her nose was delicately pointed; her chin etched at a lovely angle.
 There was no doubt in her mind anymore.
 “How is this possible?”
-Friedel asked Advora.

 “Yes… I remember now,” Ruth replied, the fact reflecting in her face at once.
 “I guess this would be a second chance to get to know each other.”